BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 You will submit all individual code through GitHub.

 1. Make a [GitHub account](https://github.com/) if you haven’t already done so.
-2. FORK this repository linked [here](https://github.com/BWSI-UAV/BWSI_Student_Code).
+2. Create a new repository called `BWSI_Student_Code`.
 The repo is empty to start, but you will fill it out in time.
 3. Make sure your repository is set to PRIVATE.
 4. Add the Instructors and TAs as members (viewers):
   - nhanson2